DeanJain/JavaBigdata/GCP.md

 ### Google COMPUTE ENGINE - Raw Vms
+Managed instance groups are the best way to create a cluster of VMs, all running the same services in the same configuration.
+A managed instance group uses an instance template to specify the configuration of each VM in the group.

 ##### login to compute vm instance
 gcloud beta compute ssh --zone "us-central1-a" "unicorn-instance-1" --project "perfect-transit-278123"